 Configuring Redshift / PostgreSQL Access

 Census reads data from one or more tables (possibly across different schemata) in your database and publishes it to the corresponding objects in external systems such as Salesforce.
 To limit the load on your database as well as to other apps' APIs, Census computes a “diff” to determine changes between each update.
-In order to compute these diffs, Census creates and writes to a set of tables in the census schema (2 or 3 tables for each sync job configured).
+In order to compute these diffs, Census creates and writes to a set of tables to a private bookkeeping schema (2 or 3 tables for each sync job configured).

 We recommend you create a dedicated